 Main Features of the Internal Control and Risk Management Systems Pertaining to the Financial Reporting Process

-The internal control seeks to ensure the Company's compliance with applicable laws, regulations and with Vaisala's code of conduct as well as the reliability of financial and operational reporting.
-Furthermore, the internal control seeks to safeguard the Company's assets and to ensure overall effectiveness and efficiency of operations to meet Vaisala's strategic, operational and financial targets.
-Internal control practices are aligned with Vaisala's risk management process.
-The goal of the risk management is to support Vaisala's strategy and the achievement of targets by anticipating and managing potential business threats and opportunities.
+Internal control seeks to ensure the company’s compliance with applicable laws, regulations, Code of Conduct and with other recommendations, as well as the reliability of financial and operational reporting.
+Furthermore, internal control seeks to safeguard the company’s assets and to ensure overall effectiveness and efficiency of operations to meet strategic, operational and financial targets.
+Internal control practices are aligned with the risk management process.
+The goal of the risk management is to support strategy and achievement of targets by anticipating and managing potential business threats and opportunities.

 The Board of Directors has the overall responsibility for the internal control of financial reporting.
-The Board of Directors has established a written formal working order that clarifies its responsibilities and regulates the internal distribution of work of the Board of Directors and its committees.
-The Board of Directors has appointed the Audit Committee whose primary task is to ensure that established principles for financial reporting, risk management and internal control are followed to and that appropriate relations are maintained with the Company's auditors.
-The President and CEO has the responsibility for maintaining an effective control environment and the ongoing work on internal control as regards the financial reporting.
-The Internal Audit reports all relevant issues to the Audit Committee and the President and CEO.
+The Board of Directors has established a written charter that clarifies its responsibilities and regulates the internal distribution of work of the Board of Directors and its committees.
+The Board of Directors has appointed the Audit Committee whose task is to ensure that established principles for financial reporting, risk management and internal control are followed by, and to enable appropriate external audit.
+The President and CEO is responsible for organizing an effective control environment and ongoing work on internal control as regards financial reporting.
+The internal audit reports all relevant issues to the Audit Committee and the President and CEO.

-The Internal Audit focuses on developing and enhancing control over the financial reporting by proactively concentrating on the internal control environment and by monitoring the effectiveness of the control.
-The most important internal steering instruments for Vaisala's financial reporting comprise the Code of Conduct, treasury policy, credit policy, accounting policies and reporting instructions.
+Internal audit focuses on developing and enhancing control related to financial report ing by proactively concentrating on internal control environment and by monitoring effectiveness of the control.
+Most important internal steering instruments for financial reporting comprise the Code of Conduct, Approval Policy, Treasury Policy, Credit Policy, Disclosure Policy, accounting policies and other reporting instructions.

-Vaisala's risk assessment as regards financial reporting aims to identify and evaluate the most significant threats at the levels of Group and reporting segments as well as at the level of functions and processes.
-The risk assessment results in control targets through which Vaisala seeks to ensure that the fundamental requirements placed on financial reporting are fulfilled.
-Information on the development of essential risk areas as well as the plans and measures to mitigate the risks are communicated regularly to the Audit Committee.
+Risk assessment as regards financial reporting aims to identify and evaluate most significant threats at the levels of Vaisala reporting segments, functions and processes.
+As a result of risk assessment, the company defines control targets through which it seeks to ensure that the fundamental requirements place on financial reporting are fulfilled.
+Information on the development of essential risk areas as well as plans and measures to mitigate the risks are communicated regularly to the Audit Committee.

-The effectiveness of internal control related to financial reporting is monitored by the Board of Directors, the Audit Committee, the President and CEO, Management Group and internal audit.
-The monitoring includes the follow up of monthly financial reports, review of the rolling estimates and plans, as well as reports from Internal Audit and auditors.
-The Internal Audit assesses the effectiveness of Vaisala's operations and the adequacy of risk management and reports the risks and weaknesses related to the internal control processes.
-Internal Audit compiles an annual audit plan, the status and findings of which it regularly reports to Audit Committee and Vaisala's management.
-Furthermore, the CFO, General Counsel, Internal Audit and Auditor coordinate the audit planning and monitoring at least twice a year.
+The Board of Directors, the Audit Committee, the President and CEO, the Management Group and internal audit monitor effectiveness of internal control related to financial reporting.
+The monitoring includes follow up of monthly financial reports, review of the rolling estimates and plans, as well as reports from internal audit and auditors.
+Internal audit assesses the effectiveness of operations and adequacy of risk management and reports the risks and weaknesses related to the internal control processes.
+Internal audit compiles an annual audit plan and reports the status of the plan and findings regularly to the Audit Committee and the Management Group.
+Furthermore, the Chief Financial Officer, the General Counsel, internal audit and auditor coordinate audit planning and monitoring at least twice a year.